Workplace Safety and Insurance Board’s (WSIB’s) new classification structure

 Step 2 – WSIB sets the employer risk-adjusted premium rate

 Each employer receives an individual risk-based premium rate that takes into consideration how their claims experience and insurable earnings compares to the claims experience and insurable earnings of all the employers in their class as a whole, over a rolling six-year review period (i.e., using figures from 2013 to 2018 for the 2020 premium rate).
-An existing employer’s starting rate for 2020 was based on different criteria.

-Claims that are excluded from the risk adjusted premium rate calculation include claims with a accident dates that precede the earliest year in the review period, as well as claims arising from the following occupational diseases: Acquired Immune Deficiency Syndrome (AIDS); carcinoma; chest diseases due to aluminum and cadmium exposure; chronic noise exposure; chronic obstructive lung disease; pneumoconiosis due to asbestos, silica, talc, hard metal (cobalt) and other mineral dust; and scleroderma.
+Claims that are excluded from the risk adjusted premium rate calculation include claims with accident dates that precede the earliest year in the review period, as well as claims arising from the following occupational diseases: Acquired Immune Deficiency Syndrome; carcinoma; chest diseases due to aluminum and cadmium exposure; chronic noise exposure; chronic obstructive lung disease; pneumoconiosis due to asbestos, silica, talc, hard metal (cobalt) and other mineral dust; and scleroderma.
 The class shares the costs of these claims.

 A work-related traumatic fatality will result in a fixed claim cost being added to the employer’s experience record in the year the fatality occurred.
-The fixed claim cost is equivalent to the average cost of traumatic fatalities in Schedule 1 based on a six-year rolling average (changing annually), it replaces the actual costs of the claim.
+The fixed claim cost is equivalent to the average cost of traumatic fatalities in Schedule 1 based on a six-year rolling average (changing annually) and it replaces the actual costs of the claim.

 So what is your premium rate?